Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * G10 X Y Z => offsets from reference
 * M92, M203, M566, M201, M906 XYZUVW => stepper letter related
 * M574 X, Y, Z => stepper letter related

+# Firmware development and compilation
+For installation and running robot kinematics, taking the binaries is the easiest solution.
+The following is only interesting if one wishes to compile or change something static inside the firmware code (e.g. using more than 6 axes).

+For indidivual compilation of source, the guide https://github.com/Duet3D/RepRapFirmware/wiki/Building-RepRapFirmware should be followed.
+For the robot, the official Duet3D is based on the 3.4.0inputshaper branch, changed by:
+* Kinematics.h and .cpp the variables robot and include RobotKinematics are added. robot is used instead of robot5axis to use K13
+* Config/Pins.h set all other Kinematics SUPPORT_... to 0
+* disabled delta code in ... (tbd where)
+* all .h and .cpp files with names starting with Robot in folder src/Movement/Kinematics